rccordell/s25bl/assessment.md

 1. Holding yourself to the highest standards.
 You should work to the best of your abilities throughout the semester in your reading, class-room conversation, and assignments.
 2. Taking intellectual risks when possible, pushing yourself to think, write, and create in new modes and grown as a scholar and teacher.
 This may prompt anxiety, which you can work through by doing and with my help (see above).
-3. Experimenting with new tools and learning new technical skills with enthusiasm and an open mind.
+3. Participating in lab activities as fully as possible, experimenting with new tools and learning new technical skills with enthusiasm and an open mind.
 4. Assisting your colleagues with our laboratories when you have prior expertise, or if you acquire it more quickly during the lab itself.
 5. Clearly articulating your goals and methods when you take intellectual risks in assignments so that I can understand what you are seeking to do, even if the final product does not turn out as expected.
 6. Respecting your colleagues' identity, perspectives, and intellectual commitments in class discussions and assignments.
 You may push them to consider other perspectives, but you should not dismiss their thoughts or take them lightly.
 If someone feels you are doing either of those things, you should listen and adjust your responses as necessary.
 See our class code of conduct for more details.
-7. Meeting with me, in person or via Skype, at least two times during the semester to discuss your work and ensure you are meeting expectations (my own and yours) for work in the class.
+7. Meeting with me, in person or via Zoom, at least two times during the semester to discuss your work and ensure you are meeting expectations (my own and yours) for work in the class.

 ### Adjustment Caveat